gitlzzz/ATLAS/docs/source/input.md

 - `use_kokkos`: (bool) Whether to use kokkos to run the LAMMPS MD on gpu.
 Has no effect when using the ASE calculator.
 - `al_keep_struct_every_n_ps`: (float) Every how many ps of MD simulation keep a structure.
 Influences the total number of energy evaluations and therefore DFT calculations.
 - `log_save_interval`: (int, optional) Every how many MD steps log energy and force information.
 By default `1`.
+- `max_energy_threshold_per_atom`: (float, optional) Maximum energy threshold per atom in eV.
+For instance, if a system has 8 atoms, the max total energy threshold will be defined as 8000 eV if this variable is set to 1000eV.
+Default is `1000.0` eV.
 - `device`: (str) Device for the MACE model to be used in the MD simulations.
 One of `cpu`, `cuda`.
 Has no effect when using LAMMPS.
 - `default_dtype`: (str) Default data type for the MACE model to be used in the MD simulations.
 One of `float32`, `float64`.
 Has no effect when using LAMMPS.